e2wang/dsc170_camping/README.md

 responsible land use, and potentially contribute to the conservation of natural areas.

 ## Libraries and Modules
-- **ArcGis**: For automating ArcGIS operations such as spatial joins and attribute queries.
+- **ArcGIS**: For automating ArcGIS operations such as spatial joins and attribute queries.
 - **OpenAI's Python library**: To interface with the OpenAI API for natural language processing tasks.